 Those who attended the Supreme Court PASPA hearing in December mostly opined that the majority of justices favored the plaintiff’s argument that states should be left to determine their own sports betting laws, and not have the federal government forbid some states, while allowing others to offer sports wagering.

 PredictIt, an online exchange where players buy and sell shares on the likelihood of political outcomes, immediately offered up ponderings for those following the case.
-The day arguments were made, “Yes” shares of PredictIt’s market “Will the Supreme Court rule against federal sports betting ban” went from 74 cents to 83 cents.
+The day arguments were made,

 The market has been quite active over the last 24 hours, with many bullish that the Supreme Court will come down on New Jersey’s side.
 “Yes” shares have gone from 86 cents to 92 cents.
 Should SCOTUS rule against PASPA, each “Yes” share will be paid $1.
 BetDSI has the odds on allowing states to legalize sports betting at -130, or implied odds of 56.5 percent.